Josephine Taylor: Biography

-Taylor was born in Phoenix, Arizona, and grew up in Denver, Colorado.
+Taylor was born in 1977 in Phoenix, Arizona, and grew up in Denver, Colorado.
 She attended Brown University and The University of Colorado at Boulder, where she received a BA in Religion and East Indian Languages (Hindi/Sanskrit).
-She completed a Masters in Fine Arts from the San Francisco Art Institut.
-Taylor was awarded the San Francisco Museum of Modern Art SECA Award, was included in Bay Area Now IV at Yerba Buena Center for the Arts in San Francisco, and was included in the California Biennial at the Orange County Museum of Art.
+She completed a Masters in Fine Arts from the San Francisco Art Institute.
+Taylor was awarded the San Francisco Museum of Modern Art SECA Award in 2004, was included in Bay Area Now IV at Yerba Buena Center for the Arts in San Francisco, and was included in the California Biennial at the Orange County Museum of Art in 2004.
 Taylor's work has exhibited extensively nationally and internationally.
-Her work is in the permanent collections of San Francisco Museum of Modern Art, the Museum of Modern Art, New York, Fine Arts Museums of San Francisco, 21C Museum, etc. She lives and works in San Francisco and has shown with Catharine Clark Gallery since 2003.
+Her work is in the permanent collections of San Francisco Museum of Modern Art, the Museum of Modern Art, New York, Fine Arts Museums of San Francisco, and 21C Museum.
+She lives and works in San Francisco and has shown with Catharine Clark Gallery since 2003.
 Taylor has taught Drawing/Painting at the Undergraduate and Graduate levels at Stanford University, UC Berkeley, The San Francisco Art Institute, and California College of the Arts.